SKKoralagoda/flask-app-mongodb/README.md

 # flask-app-mongodb
-THIS IS SAMPLE PYTHON WEB APP DEVELOPED USING FLASK FRAMEWORK WORKS WITH MONGODB
+THIS IS SAMPLE PYTHON WEB APP DEVELOPED USING FLASK FRAMEWORK AND MONGODB

-**REQUIREMENTS**
+**Requirements**
   Python 3
   Virualenv
   Mongodb

 **How to run this application**
 1. Download source code & open in Visual Studio Code
 2. Open Terminal & run as following python3 -m venv venv